Charlie Williams (footballer, born 1873): Playing career

 Williams started his career as a youth with minor amateur clubs Phoenix and Erith before joining Royal Arsenal in 1891.
 He spent his first two seasons in and out of the first team, and started the 1893–94 season, Arsenal's first in the Football League, as regular goalkeeper, being in goal for Arsenal's very first game against Newcastle United on 2 September 1893.

 However, Williams was in goal for some of Arsenal's most heavy defeats that season, including a 6–0 defeat to Newcastle United and a 5–0 loss to Liverpool.
 Arsenal signed Harry Storer in the 1894 close season and duly sold Williams on to Manchester City; he had played 23 first-class matches in total for Arsenal.

 At City, he was regular goalkeeper for eight seasons, and while there he won a Second Division winners' medal in 1898–99, and became the first goalkeeper in history to score a goal from open play, with a long clearance against Sunderland at Roker Park on 14 April 1900.

+After the 1901–02 season Manchester City were relegated and Williams was released.
+His next club was Tottenham Hotspur who signed him in May 1902.
+His debut for Spurs occurred on 15 September 1902 and was a Western League game against Millwall Athletic, which Tottenham won 4–3.
+After George Clawley moved to Southampton, Williams became first choice keeper and was more prominent in the 1903–04 season until he left the club in October 1904.

-He later had spells with Tottenham Hotspur, Norwich City and Brentford, making 59 Southern League appearances for the latter club.
+He later had spells with Norwich City and Brentford, making 59 Southern League appearances for the latter club.